BU-Spark/muckrock-calendar/README.md

 To solve this issue an environment variable called `REACT_APP_MUCKROCK_BASE_URL` is utilized to dynamically set the base URL for the API.
 During dev we set this to nothing (when you want to test locally on your computer), but on production (ie when you compile a build and push it to gh-pages branch) we set this to the real base URL (https://www.muckrock.com/api_v1).

-This means you'll need to create a `.env` in the format specified by the `./.envTemplate` file.
+This means you'll need to create a `.env` in the format specified by the `.envTemplate` file.

 Summary: